 Round 7: Extensibility

-Professional web developers create online marketplace applications with extensibility in mind.
-It depends on the tech partner, but if they are worth their salt, most integrations with other software or hardware components should be possible.
-Similarly, extending your offering to mobile applications for Android and iOs should be a breeze.
+Experienced software developers build marketplace applications with extensibility in mind.
+It depends on your chosen partner, but if they are worth their salt, most integrations with other software or hardware components should be possible.
+Similarly, extending your offering to mobile applications for Android and iOS should be relatively painless.

 Winner: Dev agency